kijomomiji/HORDE/README.md

 More commands about accurate module are shown [here](./static-accurate-command.md).

-## HORDE performance in static environment
+## HORDE performance in static scenarios

 `just mine-CE_plus_sample census13 original base 500 32 100 200`

 More commands for HORDE's performance on other datasets are shown [here](./CE_plus_sample.md).

-## Baseline methods performance in static environment
+## Baseline methods performance in static scenarios

 (Note that for baseline models, we use the same hyperparameters reported in the work: <https://github.com/sfu-db/AreCELearnedYet>.